 - The Norscans are naturally good at sailing (being the Heavy Metal version of Horny Vikings), repeatedly raiding the equivalents of Europe and Canada.
-Wulfrik the Wanderer even has a flying longship that can go through the Warp and emerge anywhere he wants it to, leading to his moniker of "the Inescapable One".
+Wulfrik the Wanderer even has a flying longship that can go through the Warp and emerge anywhere he wants it to (and can even tow ships behind it), leading to his moniker of "the Inescapable One".

 - While the bulk of Dark Elf society is firmly anchored on land, the call of the sea is considered sacred in Druchii society, to the point that corsairs are afforded great respect throughout Naggaroth, and embarking on their first raiding cruise is an important rite of passage for young nobles.
 There is no sea that their pirate fleets and Black Arks haven't sailed on, and no coastline that hasn't known their raids.